Irish War of Independence

-The conflict in north-east Ulster had a sectarian aspect (see The Troubles (1920–1922)).
+The conflict in north-east Ulster had a sectarian aspect (see The Troubles in Ulster (1920–1922)).
 While the Catholic minority there mostly backed Irish independence, the Protestant majority were mostly unionist/loyalist.
-A mainly-Protestant special constabulary was formed, and loyalist paramilitaries were active.
+A mainly Protestant special constabulary was formed, and loyalist paramilitaries were active.
 They attacked Catholics in reprisal for IRA actions, and in Belfast a sectarian conflict raged in which almost 500 were killed, most of them Catholics.
 In May 1921, Ireland was partitioned under British law by the Government of Ireland Act, which created Northern Ireland.

 A ceasefire began on 11 July 1921.
 The post-ceasefire talks led to the signing of the Anglo-Irish Treaty on 6 December 1921.
-This ended British rule in most of Ireland and, after a ten-month transitional period overseen by a provisional government, the Irish Free State was created as a self-governing Dominion on 6 December 1922.
+This ended British rule in most of Ireland and, after a ten-month transitional period overseen by the Provisional Government, the Irish Free State was created as a self-governing Dominion on 6 December 1922.
 Northern Ireland remained within the United Kingdom.
-After the ceasefire, violence in Belfast and fighting in border areas of Northern Ireland continued, and the IRA launched a failed Northern offensive in May 1922.
+After the ceasefire, violence in Belfast and fighting in border areas of Northern Ireland continued, and the IRA launched the failed Northern Offensive in May 1922.
 In June 1922, disagreement among republicans over the Anglo-Irish Treaty led to the eleven-month Irish Civil War.
 The Irish Free State awarded 62,868 medals for service during the War of Independence, of which 15,224 were issued to IRA fighters of the flying columns.